 Don't forget about pets or other animals

-"I would bring all pets inside," Seymour says.
+"I would bring all pets inside," Seymour said.
 "Cats, for sure.
 Indoor-outdoor cats, I would try and keep them inside.
 There's not going to be a lot of warm places to go this weekend.
 And any outdoor rabbits or anything, I would absolutely bring inside."

 Owners should make sure the birds have plenty of deep, dry bedding, walls and a roof to protect them from the wind.
 They should also have access to fresh water that isn’t frozen and calorie-rich food.
 Chickens will roost together for warmth, Crawford says.